OpenRefine/OpenRefine/docs/docs/manual/running.md

 ## The home screen

-When you first launch OpenRefine, you will see a screen with a menu on the left hand side that includes “Create Project,” “Open Project,” “Import Project,” and “Language Settings.”
-This is called the “home screen,” where you can manage your projects and general settings.
+When you first launch OpenRefine, you will see a screen with a menu on the left hand side that includes <span class="menuItems">Create Project</span>, <span class="menuItems">Open Project</span>, <span class="menuItems">Import Project</span>, and <span class="menuItems">Language Settings</span>.
+This is called the "home screen", where you can manage your projects and general settings.

 ### Language settings